Install the Collector for Kubernetes using Helm

 Next steps

-After installing the package you can:
+After deploying the Helm chart you can: